The Slow Roll

 Summary

-Slow rolls do not matter.
+While it might not be exactly along poker etiquette rules, slow rolls do not matter.
 Don’t let them bother you.
 If anything, they let you into the mind of your opponent, allowing you to make better decisions.
 Free information should be valued, not despised.

 5 thoughts on “The Slow Roll”